lliicassie/Villagers-Analysis-of-Animal-Crossing/README.md

 Compare the count of males and females in each hobby category, and the percentage of gender numbers in each hobby,

-Visualize the data
+Visualize the data by a bar chart and a heat map.

 **Question 3 the distribution of species of villagers**

 examples:

-Filter the data of species of villagers, then visualize the data.
+Filter the data of species of villagers, then visualize the data by a bar chart.